On the occupation measure of evolution models with vanishing mutations: Proof of Proposition

-We start with Proposition~\ref{prop:dietz} by slightly modifying the argument given in Section~\ref{sec:proof_conclusion} and we adopt all the notation introduced there.
-Recall that $V\equiv 0$, every $x$-tree has cost $N-1$, and $\theta=+\infty$.
-So \eqref{eq:piexp} becomes simply
+For the sake of clarity, we start with the simpler case given by Example~\ref{ex:Dietz} by slightly modifying the argument given in Section~\ref{sec:proof_conclusion}.
+Let us then adopt all the notation introduced there.
+Recall that $V\equiv 0$, every $x$-tree has cost $N-1$, and $\theta=+\infty$, so that \eqref{eq:piexp} becomes